-Melioidosis is a serious bacterial infection caused by *Burkholderia pseudomallei*, a bacterium found in contaminated soil and water.
-It primarily affects people and animals in tropical and subtropical regions, especially Southeast Asia and Northern Australia.
-This disease can present with a wide range of symptoms, often making it challenging to diagnose.
+Melioidosis is a serious bacterial infection caused by Burkholderia pseudomallei, found in contaminated soil and water.
+It primarily affects people and animals in tropical and subtropical regions, notably Southeast Asia and Northern Australia.
+The disease can manifest in various forms, from localized skin infections to severe pneumonia, blood poisoning, or chronic abscesses.

 Contagious Period: Varies by disease